Marc Verica: Early life

-College
+College career

 Verica was a redshirt as a true freshman in 2006.
 He also did not play as a redshirt freshman in the 2007 season when he was behind starter Jameel Sewell and backup Peter Lalich.
 Prior to the 2008 season, Verica competed with Lalich and fifth year senior Scott Deke for the starting quarterback job after Sewell became academically ineligible.
 Verica lost the competition to Lalich but beat out Deke for the backup position.

 Verica saw his first action in college late in the game against the Southern California Trojans in the Cavaliers' first game of the 2008 season.
 Verica did not play in the next game against the Richmond Spiders.

 On September 10, 2008, it was announced through a statement from Virginia's sports information office that Lalich would not be starting in the September 13 game against the University of Connecticut.
 Marc Verica made his debut as starter in a game the Cavaliers lost 45–10.
 He completed 22 of 30 passes for 158 yards with no touchdowns and one interception before being relieved by Deke in the fourth quarter.
 When Lalich was dismissed from the football team the following week, Verica became the starting quarterback.
 Verica led the Cavaliers to four straight wins during October and catapulted the Cavaliers into first place in the ACC Coastal Division.
 However, in November, the Cavaliers lost all four of their games to finish the season 5–7.
 In the season finale against Virginia Tech, cornerback Vic Hall moved to quarterback for most snaps as the Cavaliers employed the wildcat formation though Verica returned for downs requiring a pass.

 Verica competed with Sewell and Hall for the starting quarterback position in 2009, however Sewell emerged as the primary starter.
 Verica received playing time in several games and started against Miami when Sewell sat out due to injury.

 Verica competed with redshirt freshman Ross Metheny for the starting quarterback position in the 2010 season, ultimately winning.
 Verica led the Cavaliers to a 4–8 record, starting all 12 games.
 Metheny and true freshman Michael Rocco received limited playing time in relief of Verica during the 2010 season.